fbaprepfinder

 Before January 1 2026, Amazon would polybag, label, or bubble-wrap incoming non-compliant inventory at the FC for a per-unit fee.
 As of January 1 2026 that service is gone.

-Practically, this means inventory that arrives at the FC non-compliant is now refused, returned at the seller's cost, or destroyed depending on the violation type.
+Practically, this means inventory that arrives at the FC non-compliant is now refused, returned at the seller's cost, destroyed, or charged an inbound defect fee depending on the violation type.
 There is no longer a fallback.
 Either the unit arrives prep-compliant, or it doesn't get received.
+Amazon's stated reason, in its own words: sellers' packaging capabilities have improved and the vast majority of sellers now handle their own packaging.
+One grace note from the rollout: shipments created before January 1, 2026 still received prep even when they arrived after the date; shipments created after lose damage and traceability reimbursement on non-compliant units.

-Most sellers responded by either (a) self-prepping more carefully, (b) signing up with a prep center that handles the prep work outside the FC, or (c) both.
-Prep centers became infrastructure rather than convenience between November 2025 and February 2026.
+The second deadline landed three months later: commingling ended March 31, 2026, closing the manufacturer-barcode path for resellers and making FNSKU labeling effectively universal (details in the labeling section below).
+Most sellers responded by either (a) self-prepping more carefully, (b) signing up with a prep center that handles the work outside the FC, or (c) both.
 Our news page on the shutdown covers the operational implications in depth.

 This page is the rulebook a prep center or self-prepping seller must execute against.
 Every rule below is now load-bearing; none of them have a catch-it-at-receiving fallback anymore.